Philippine hanging parrot

 The Philippine hanging parrot (Loriculus philippensis), also commonly known as the colasisi from its local Tagalog name "kulasisi", is a small psittaculid parrot species endemic to the Philippines.
-It includes about eleven subspecies, at least one of which might represent a distinct species, although further research is needed.
+It includes about 9 subspecies but formerly included the Camiguin hanging parrot and the Black-billed hanging parrot which have seen been recognized as distinct species.
 While it is listed as Least Concern in IUCN, some subspecies, such as L. p. chyrsonotus of Cebu and L. p. siquijorensis of Siquijor, may already be extinct.
 The species is threatened by habitat loss, but a bigger threat is trapping for the illegal wildlife trade; wild-caught birds are often sold as pets in streets and online selling groups.

-Philippine hanging parrots are mainly green with areas of red, orange, yellow, and blue on the head and breast varying between subspecies.
-Males have a red breast patch, except for the population living on Camiguin, where both males and females (like females of the other subspecies) lack red on the breast.
-They make nests in tree holes and, unusually for a parrot, the female takes nesting material back to the nest.

 Description

-Philippine hanging parrots are about 14 cm long, weigh 32–40 g, and have a short rounded tail.
+Philippine hanging parrots are about 14 cm long, weigh 32–40 grams, and have a short rounded tail.
 They are mainly green with areas of red, orange, yellow, and blue varying between subspecies.
 The forehead is red and the irises are dark brown.
-Adults have red beaks and orange legs except for Loriculus (philippensis) bonapartei which have black beaks and grey legs.
+Adults have red beaks and orange legs.
 They are sexually dimorphic with only the males having red on their chin or upper chest, except for the Loriculus (philippensis) camiguinensis in which neither the male or female has a red bib or chest.
 Juveniles have less red on their heads and paler beaks, but otherwise resemble the female.